gfelber-tgm/DemonSeed/README.md

 avrdude done.
 Thank you.
 ```

 Means you either aren't connected to the DemonSeed at all or your pins to pogos are wrongly wired.
-Just try again and if it still doesnt work
+Just try again and if it still doesnt work check if pins and pogos are connected correct in the previous step is a schematic for that task [Pogo-Jig](#pogo).